LordBramster/USGS-GeoJSON-API-Discord/README.md

 <br>

-# USGS Earthquake GeoJSON API Parser
+# USGS Earthquake GeoJSON API

 > A simple USGS Earthquake GeoJSON API parser and an integration with Discord Webhooks.